Labor Union and Employee Benefits

 - Be reliable: Build an organization that can be depended on and meets expectations.

 Dialogs with the Labor Union

 ITOCHU Corporation discusses a wide range of issues with the ITOCHU Labor Union in order to achieve our corporate mission of being "Committed to the Global Good."
-In FYE 2018, we held five meetings, including management meetings with the President, Division Companies and Administrative Headquarters.
+We held a total of eight sessions of management meetings with the President & COO, settlement of accountings meetings with the CFO and other collective bargaining and labor-management committee meetings in FYE 2019.
 Recurrent, active discussion between labor and management makes both cognizant of the challenges facing the company and keeps them on the same page.
 This builds a healthy relationship that enables them to consider and implement measures for improvement.

 Dialogs with the President